Insurance Schemes

 The ROA’s third party liability scheme for members has been enhanced to include cover for owners of Thoroughbred broodmares and youngstock.
 Cover will apply to owners of foals, weanlings, yearlings or stores being kept solely for the purposes of rearing within the insured definition under your members third party liability scheme.

-The cover has been tailored specifically for the ROA by Weatherbys Hamilton for the racehorse owner who is also an amateur breeder.
+The cover has been tailored specifically for the ROA by Brown & Brown for the racehorse owner who is also an amateur breeder.
 It will not apply where the ownership of breeding stock is professional or a business and will apply only where there is no more specific insurance in existence (as the current scheme terms).

-Weatherbys Hamilton have produced a simple Question and Answer sheet for more information:
+We have a simple Question and Answer sheet for more information: